Skip to content

 There are several types of finishes that we will be able to describe to you in this article.

-Perlage: a round decoration
+Beading: a round decoration

+Satin finishing is a decoration that you can find on certain watch movements.
+It is also called "drawn lines" or "drawing".
 This finish consists of covering a surface with a set of fine scratches, all parallel to each other.
 These reliefs then created will be able to catch the light and allow the movement to adopt pretty reflections, while giving a homogeneous appearance to the treated surface.

 Microblasting

-Microblasting is a watchmaking finish, which is defined by the treatment of a surface using impacts of glass beads.
+Microblasting is a watchmaking finish, which is defined by the treatment of a surface by impacts of glass beads.
 These micro-beads are then projected onto a surface in order to create slight impacts, without damaging the treated surface.
 This treatment is extremely versatile because depending on the size of the glass beads as well as the force with which they are projected, it is possible to obtain varied results.

-Watchmaking finishes
+Watch finishes

 Leave a comment